cloudmesh-community/book/chapters/prg/python/python-parallel.md

 ## Multi-processing in Python

-We already mentioned that multi-threading might not be sufficient in many applications and we might need to use `multiprocessing` sometime, or better to say most of the times.
+We already mentioned that multi-threading might not be sufficient in many applications and we might need to use `multiprocessing` sometimes, or better to say most of the time.
 That is why we are dedicating this subsection to this particular module.
 This module provides you with an API for spawning processes the way you spawn threads using `threading` module.
-Moreover, there are some functionalities that are not even available in `threading` module, e.g. the `Pool` class which allows you to run a batch of jobs using a *pool* of worker processes.
+Moreover, some functionalities are not even available in `threading` module, e.g. the `Pool` class which allows you to run a batch of jobs using a *pool* of worker processes.